 Peering Connections

 VPC peering allows you to connect two VPCs privately, enabling resources in different VPCs to communicate with each other as if they are within the same network.
+This is highly efficient for microservices architectures.

 Enhanced Network Monitoring

 With features like VPC Traffic Mirroring, users can capture and inspect network traffic for security and performance monitoring purposes.
+It’s a powerful tool for deep packet inspection and forensic analysis.

 Integration with AWS Services